Masobe Books: Background

 Masobe Books was founded in April 2018 by Nigerian author, Othuke Ominiabohs, citing a dream to support writers, significantly improve readership, and possibly revolutionize publishing in the Nigerian environment.

 Masobe Books tackles the typical challenges in Nigerian literature, which include poor distribution and marketing; mediocre production, especially for self-published books; readers' apathy and skepticism; and writers' disillusionment with securing commensurate publication, reward, and exposure for their work.

-Masobe Books publishes Adaobi Tricia Nwaubani's debut novel, I Do Not Come To You By Chance, in Nigeria.
+Masobe Books is the publisher of Adaobi Tricia Nwaubani's debut novel, I Do Not Come To You By Chance, in Nigeria.
 The novel set in the world of Nigerian email scams, tells the story of a young man, Kingsley, who turns to his Uncle Boniface for help in bailing his family out of poverty.

-Further notable authors published under Masobe Books includes Ukamaka Olisakwe, Abubakar Adam Ibrahim, T. J. Benson, Othuke Ominiabohs, Chimeka Garricks, Michael Afenfia.
+Further notable authors published under Masobe Books includes Ukamaka Olisakwe, Abubakar Adam Ibrahim, T. J. Benson, Othuke Ominiabohs, Chimeka Garricks, and Michael Afenfia.

 Imprints

 Masobe

 This is the brands traditional publishing imprint for literary fiction, popular fiction and short-story collections.
 Masobe is a word derived from the Isoko Language of the Isoko people who hail from the Niger Delta region of Nigeria.
 It means 'Let Us Read'.